 We are proud to be able to say that 100% of every dollar donated goes directly to funding this innovative research.
-Here are examples of exciting research projects that MVRF is funding:
+Here are examples of exciting research projects funded by MVRF:

 Transcriptome Analysis of iPSC-derived Retinal Cells of Patients with Inherited Retinal Dystrophies, Radboud University Nijmegen Medical Centre, the Netherlands

 Principal investigator Frans Cremers, PhD, is using cutting-edge technology to identify gene variants in seven retinal degenerative diseases that have no known associated gene variants.

 Genetic and Immunological Causes of Central Serous Retinopathy, Radboud University Nijmegen Medical Centre, Department of Ophthalmology, the Netherlands